Advocacy

 A Neighborhood House staff member wrote these words in the Holly Park Grapevine newsletter, published March 10, 1977.

-Our agency has a legacy in not only running programs to increase access to health, education, and economic opportunity, but also supporting policy changes that affect us all.
+Our agency has a legacy of not only running programs to increase access to health, education, and economic opportunity but also supporting policy changes that affect us all.
 We have always known that solely focusing on one without the other will not do true justice to our communities.

 Priority Agenda